Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 Front-end development with React

 CMO
-Marketing,PR
+Marketing, PR

 CCO
-Community management such as discord
+Community management such as DISCORD

 Welcome Requirements
 All in both English and Japanese or English only